Uberi/University-Notes/PHIL145/PHIL145.md

     --------------------------------------
     God exists.

-This is valid but not rationally compelling.
+This is valid but not **rationally compelling**.
 Validity is not enough to determine whether an argument is "good".

 Our goal is to obtain true conclusions.